ebidtech/options-resolver/README.md

 * float
 * bool

 If an unsupported type cast is set an exception will be thrown.
-When a cast is set but the given **value is not castable** to that specific type, **the original value is kept**, and any additional validation are applied as normal.
+When a cast is set but the given **value is not castable** to that specific type, **the original value is kept**, and any additional validations are applied as normal.

 **NOTE:** Currently type casting is handled with PHP's ```filter_var() method```.
-For additional examples of how it converts specific cases please check the [official documentation]() or check this repository's tests.
+For additional examples of how it converts specific cases please check the [official documentation]() or this repository's tests.